AMSUCF/IntroTandT/syllabus.md

 4. Creativity: I will use my talents to enrich the human experience.
 5. Excellence: I will strive toward the highest standards of performance in any endeavor I undertake.

-Students should familiarize themselves with [UCF’s Rules of Conduct](https://scai.sdes.ucf.edu/student-rules-of-conduct/).
+Students should familiarize themselves with [UCF's Rules of Conduct](https://scai.sdes.ucf.edu/student-rules-of-conduct/).
 According to Section 1, “Academic Misconduct,” students are prohibited from engaging in

 1. Unauthorized assistance: Using or attempting to use unauthorized materials, information or study aids in any academic exercise unless specifically authorized by the instructor of record.
 The unauthorized possession of examination or course-related material also constitutes cheating.
 2. Communication to another through written, visual, electronic, or oral means: The presentation of material which has not been studied or learned, but rather was obtained through someone else’s efforts and used as part of an examination, course assignment, or project.